 Duty, desire, love, and purpose.
 Who we want to be and whom we want in our lives.
-As Susan prepares for the birth of her first child, she contemplates her role as a mother, wife, and partner on the family farm through the lives of the women closest to her.
-In a world of wanting and waiting, is fulfillment always beyond reach?
+As Susan prepares for the birth of her first child in The Waiting Place, she contemplates her role as a mother, wife, and partner on the family farm through the lives of the women closest to her.

 The Waiting Place is a subtle blend of sly, disarming humour, heartbreak, and poignancy.
 In its farming world populated by animals, every moment is human.
 That’s the secret and triumph of this book.

-—Terry Jordan, author of It’s a Hard Cow and Beneath That Starry Place
+Terry Jordan, author of It's a Hard Cow and Been in the Storm So Long

 The Waiting Place transports its readers to a changing world that not many of us know much about, and Arksey casts over it a moody, ethereal quality, which showcases hardworking women's stories as the place where female stewardship, animal, and land intersect.

 Short-listed for the 2017 High Plains Book Awards First Book